DS4SD/docling/README.md

 ## CLI

-Docling has built-in CLI to run conversions.
+Docling has a built-in CLI to run conversions.
-A simple example would look like this:

 ```bash
 docling https://arxiv.org/pdf/2206.01062
 ```

-You can also use 🥚[SmolDocling](https://huggingface.co/ds4sd/SmolDocling-256M-preview) via Docling CLI:
+You can also use 🥚[SmolDocling](https://huggingface.co/ds4sd/SmolDocling-256M-preview) and other VLMs via Docling CLI:
 ```bash
 docling --pipeline vlm --vlm-model smoldocling https://arxiv.org/pdf/2206.01062
 ```
 This will use MLX acceleration on supported Apple Silicon hardware.

 Read more [here](https://docling-project.github.io/docling/usage/)

 ## Documentation